BFH-Project1-HS24-KMS4-2/ai-aided-caches-n-logs-monitoring-n-wiping-demon/docs/cli.md

 Error message:
 ```
 Error: Failed to inspect file.
-Make sure the file is accessible and the connection to the internet is working.
+Make sure the file is accessible, the connection to the internet is working and the environment variable OPENAI_API_KEY is set.
 ```